-With only 20 students on the course, the programme aims to develop a tightly-knit learning community.
+With only 25 students on the course, the course aims to develop a tight-knit learning community.
 Students will frequently work in teams on engaging challenges based on real data and reflecting issues based on those encountered by industry, the public sector and non-governmental organisations, and will frequently meet and hear from industry partners.